-Students are expected to demonstrate a professional disposition at all times and maintain standards of confidentiality: in the college classroom with colleagues and professors, in the field experiences, and student teaching.
-Students must demonstrate ethical behavior in regard to the health, education, well being and safety of all students that they have with in each school setting.
-Students are required to comply with state regulations that require all persons who come in contact with children and youth on a daily basis for a period of time, undergo a full criminal background check.
-The student assumes responsibility for all costs related to the field experience.
+Candidates are expected to demonstrate a professional disposition at all times and maintain standards of confidentiality: in the college classroom with colleagues and professors, in the clinical experiences, and clinical practice.
+Candidates must demonstrate ethical behavior in regard to the health, education, well being and safety of all students that they have with in each school setting.
+Candidates are required to comply with state regulations that require all persons who come in contact with children and youth on a daily basis for a period of time, undergo a full criminal background check including fingerprinting.
+The candidate will assume the responsibility for all costs related to this process.